qualitydixon/giffer/README.md

 ## Todo

-- Make gif play on hover.
+- ~~Make gif play on hover.~~
-- Trigger more gifs on scroll.
 - Add buttons for trending and random.
+- Add Random Gif to front page.
+- Add Trending Gifs to bottom of results.
 - ~~Facebook/Twitter share~~